edwardhatricksmith/jr-fe-devtask/README.md

 3. There are a number of bugs and errors.
 4. Best practice for css and js resources wasn't followed.

-## Bonus points for the hard-core
+## Bonus points for experts

 1. Concatenate and minify our JS and CSS resources.
 You could do this with Gulp.
-2. Improve the CSS by implementing a modular CSS methodology.
+2. Improve the CSS by implementing some modular CSS practices.

 ## Development tips

-The simplest thing you can to get started is download or clone this repository, then start editing the files.

-If you would like to make things easier for yourself, you can run Gulp to help automate some tasks.
-You'll need to [install node and npm](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) first.
+While you could start by simply editing the files, we suggest you get [Gulp running first](https://gulpjs.com/).

 From your terminal/shell: